 The track continues downhill and soon reaches an area where a hedge has been laid.
 A couple of years ago I read the Natural History of the Hedgerow by John Wright.
 It is a cracking book and totally transformed my walking, I am now far more observant about the way hedges are constructed and the different styles of hedging as I walk in different parts of the Country.

 The track leads to the outskirts of Higher Allerford where I go straight on along a narrow lane leading to Allerford via a packhorse bridge besides a ford.
 The bridge is thought to be medieval, though work to enlarge the bridge was undertaken in 1886.

 After crossing the bridge I turn right to walk through this attractive village.
-Soon after passing the old Post Office I take a footpath on the right which passes Stokes Farm and goes through a gate to reach a footbridge over the river.
+Soon after passing the old Post Office I take a footpath on the right which passes Stoates Farm and goes through a gate to reach a footbridge over the river.

 On the far side of the bridge I take a footpath towards West Lynch which, initially goes besides the river before starting to ascend into the woods.

 At a crossing of paths I take the route signposted towards Hurlstone Point, this path continues to steadily ascend through trees.